Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Abstract

 \section{Abstract}

-Deep Reinforcement Learning (RL) has been recognized as a promising tool to address the challenges in real-time control of power systems.
+Deep reinforcement learning has been recognized as a promising tool to address the challenges in real-time control of power systems.
 However, its deployment in real-world power systems has been hindered by a lack of explicit stability and safety guarantees.
-In this paper, we propose a stability constrained reinforcement learning method for real-time voltage control in both single-phase and three-phase distribution grids and we prove that the proposed approach provides a voltage stability guarantee.
-The key idea underlying our approach is an explicitly constructed Lyapunov function that certifies stability.
-We demonstrate the effectiveness of our approach with both single-phase and three-phase IEEE test feeders, where the proposed method can reduce the transient control cost by more than 25\% and shorten the response time by 21.5\% on average compared to the widely used linear policy, while always achieving voltage stability.
+In this paper, we propose a stability-constrained reinforcement learning (RL) method for real-time implementation of voltage control, that guarantees system stability both during policy learning and deployment of the learned policy.
+The key idea underlying our approach is an explicitly constructed Lyapunov function that leads to a sufficient structural condition for stabilizing policies, i.e., monotonically decreasing policies guarantee stability.
+We incorporate this structural constraint with RL, by parameterizing each local voltage controller using a monotone neural network, thus ensuring the stability constraint is satisfied by design.
+We demonstrate the effectiveness of our approach in both single-phase and three-phase IEEE test feeders, where the proposed method can reduce the transient control cost by more than 26.7\% and shorten the voltage recovery time by 23.6\% on average compared to the widely used linear policy, while always achieving voltage stability.
 In contrast, standard RL methods often fail to achieve voltage stability.